7empestx/awsCHAD/README.md

     - In the `us-east-1` region, establish a CodeCommit repository named `awsChad`.
 Should you opt for a different name or region, realign your pipeline stack's configurations accordingly.
     - Link the CodeCommit repository as a remote to your local repository and push your awsChad project using the HTTPS Git credentials established earlier.

+    - Should you encounter any challenges with inputting your username and password for your CodeCommit repository, you have the option to reset your Git credentials.
+To do so, initiate the credential reset with the command `git credential reject`.
+After executing this command, enter the following details when prompted:
+      ```
+      protocol=https
+      host=git-codecommit.us-east-1.amazonaws.com
+      ```
+    This will effectively clear any cached credentials for your CodeCommit repository, allowing you to enter new authentication details on your next Git operation.

 6. **Bootstrapping and Deployment**: